phetsims/phet-info/doc/new-dev-onboarding.md

  <a id='env-setup'>

-## :technologist: Sim Environment Setup
+## :technologist: Dev Environment Setup

 Itching to dig into the code?
 The following are the steps needed in order to start sim development: